Lukobet/Darey.io_pbl/project-1.md

 **MERN (MongoDB, ExpressJS, ReactJS, NodeJS)**
 **MEAN (MongoDB, ExpressJS, AngularJS, NodeJS**

 WARNING: Most of the things you will be doing at the early days may not mean a lot to you.
 Sometimes it may seem like you are just copying and pasting.
 That is absolutely fine.
-We want some concepts to begin to register in your sub-conscious mind, and without you realising it, you are building up skills. although, there are certain traps that will require you to troubleshoot along the way.
+We want some concepts to begin to register in your sub-conscious mind, and without you realising it, you are building up skills.
+Although, there are certain traps that will require you to troubleshoot along the way.
 So watch out for them in all your project implementations.

 After successful completion of PBL projects 1 to 4, you will be able to achieve the following.
 1. Become very confident on the Linux Terminal